 Urinary Incontinence In Women

-We understand that bladder control problems are very delicate issues for women.
-Some people consider it as a taboo and some stigma is still attached to it.
+We understand that Urinary Incontinence In Women is a very delicate issue.
+Moreover, Some people consider it as a taboo and some stigma is still attached to it.
 Even though most of the women at different stages of their life go through Urinary incontinence with different severity.

-But these women feel embarrassed to discuss the problem with their health professional.
+The urinary incontinence in women is more common than you think.
+However, these women feel embarrassed to discuss the problem with their health professional.
 Alternatively, they seek a different source of information such as the internet or ask for help from family and friends.
-But we have an effective and safe treatment that can change your life, It is Called Votiva
+Recently, we added an effective and safe treatment that can change your life, It is Called Votiva

 Votiva is in Edmonton, a breakthrough treatment

-Votiva is #1 a radio frequency device that has a vaginal applicator.
-This applicator sends high radio frequency waves to help with multiple vaginal and urinary problem such as dryness, sexual dysfunction, and urinary incontinence.
+Votiva is #1 device that has a vaginal applicator for urinary incontinence in women.
+It sends high radio frequency waves to strengthen the pelvic muscles.
+Stronger muscles help with multiple vaginal and urinary problem such as dryness, sexual dysfunction, and urinary incontinence.
 But how does that even make sense?
 In order to explain that, we have to explain the main cause of urine leakage in the female.

 If you kept reading to reach this paragraph, it means that you (or a dear one) is affected by an accidental or involuntary control of her bladder.
 As a matter of fact, women are more valuable than men to this issue, almost 2:1.
 The difference is explained by the difference in urinary system anatomy, and other aggravating factors.
 These factors are mainly childbirth and hormonal fluctuations in pre and post-menopause.
-Most all women suffer from vaginal and urinary issues after pregnancy.
+As a matter of fact, most women suffer from vaginal and urinary issues after pregnancy.
 Some of these problems resolve spontaneously, and most of it stays and require treatment.
 We refer to it as Chronic Unitary incontinence.

 Causes of Urinary incontinence in females